-The Floor Cleaning, Resurfacing and Restoring Experts
+The Floor Cleaning, Resurfacing and Restoration Experts

-Our expertise is not confined to stone floors, we are experienced restorers of high quality vinyl flooring, particularly Amtico and Karndean, regularly achieving staggering results.
+Our expertise is not confined to stone floors, we are experienced restorers of high quality luxury vinyl flooring, particularly Amtico and Karndean, regularly achieving staggering results.

 As professional carpet cleaners, we have also invested in high-tech equipment and use only the highest quality cleaning products.
 Unlike many cheaper processes, which leave soil-attracting residues, our accredited care ensures that your newly-cleaned carpets stay clean for longer.